DesignSpark PCB

-DesignSpark PCB is a free electronic design automation software package for printed circuit boards.
-Although there is no charge for the software, the user must register with DesignSpark.com to unlock the program.
-Optionally, paid subscription plans are available for users seeking additional features and enhancements in the software.
+DesignSpark PCB is an electronic design automation software package for schematic capture and printed circuit board (PCB) design.
+The software is available through a free registration-based tier, with additional features available through paid subscription plans.
+DesignSpark PCB supports unlimited schematic sheets and PCB layers and is aimed at design engineers.

 Background

 DesignSpark PCB resulted from a collaboration between electronics distributor RS Components and EDA software developer 'Number One Systems', being a fork of their long-established EDA Easy-PC.
 Electronic design automation (EDA) software is a sub-class of computer-aided design (CAD) software.

 Projects

 Projects are used in DesignSpark PCB to organise design files.
 A project can have an unlimited number of schematic sheets and one PCB layout file.

 Schematic capture

 DesignSpark PCB has a Schematic editor.
 Schematics are used to draw up circuit diagrams and connections.
 A given project can have multiple schematic sheets that together combine to form the complete design.

 There are some useful third party libraries that can be added.